its-sachink/Educative/Python 3 - An interactive deep dive/4_Regular Expressions/6_Parsing_Phone_Numbers.md

 ```
 </br>

-- ① Note the lack of ^ in this regular expression.
-You are not matching the beginning of the string anymore.
-There’s nothing that says you need to match the entire input with your regular expression.
+- ① <mark>Note the lack of ^ in this regular expression.
+You are not matching the beginning of the string anymore.</mark> There’s nothing that says you need to match the entire input with your regular expression.
     - The regular expression engine will do the hard work of figuring out where the input string starts to match, and go from there.
     - When a regular expression does match, you can pick out specific pieces of it.
 You can find out what matched where.
 - ② Now you can successfully parse a phone number that includes leading characters and a leading digit, plus any number of any kind of separators around each part of the phone number.